k-gerner/Game-Pigeon-Solvers/gomoku/README.md

 - As mentioned above, you can change several parameters to fine-tune the A.I. yourself.
 For more information about that, see the bottom of the [How to use](#how-to-use) section.
 - Save the game by typing `s`.
-This will create a save file named `saved_game.txt` which contains save data for the current game state.
+This will create a save file named `gomoku_save.txt` which contains save data for the current game state.
 When you start a new game, if a save state is detected, you will be asked if you would like to resume that game.
 - Inputting `h` will allow you to see previous moves that have been